 Masters of the Mint: Famous US Coin Designers & Their Works

 As a rule, we all know how beautiful, gorgeous coins may be, yet barely do we pay attention to those who stand behind these works.
-The hand of a master artist – a designer who poured their heart into the soulful creation – is what shapes the landscape of a monetary system, however artless it may seem at first.
+The hand of a master artist – a designer who poured their heart into the soulful creation – is what defines the path of the “evolution” of a monetary system, however artless it may seem at first.

-In this material, we are going to explore which coin designers worked at the United States Mint, how these contributions may affect the numismatic system, where to check coin value, and what it takes to design your own unit of currency that stands the test of time.
+In this material, we are going to explore which coin designers worked at the United States Mint, how these contributions may affect the numismatic system, where to check coin value and gain inspiration from, and what it takes to design your own unit of currency that stands the test of time.

 Historical Context of Coin Design

 Coin designs have long been used as representations of money and as powerful markers of identity and authority.
 At first, it was rather simple and trivial.
-Nevertheless, the American coinage evolved into increasingly complex designs that often featured gods, kings, and important occasions.
-The purpose of these designs was to promote the governing power's image over large areas and validate its authority.
+Nevertheless, the American coinage evolved into an increasingly complex system that often featured leaders, metaphorical figures (=Liberty), and important occasions.
+The purpose of these was to promote the governing power's image over large areas and validate its authority.

 Legendary US Coin Designers